nordnet/cordova-universal-links-plugin/README.md

 </universal-links>
 ```

-defines, that when user click on `http://example.com/some/path` - application will be launched and event `ul_didLaunchAppFromLink` is send to JavaScript side.
+defines, that when user clicks on `http://example.com/some/path` - application will be launched, and event `ul_didLaunchAppFromLink` is send to JavaScript side.
 All other links from that host will be ignored.

 Query parameters are not used for link matching.
 For example, `http://example.com/some/path?foo=bar#some_tag` will work the same way as `http://example.com/some/path` does.